webrian/gpx2xtf/README.md

-# GPX tracks to INTERLIS XLS Processor
+# GPX tracks to INTERLIS XLS Transformation
-GPX tracks (with Garmin trackpoint extensions) to INTERLIS XSL Processor
+GPX tracks (with Garmin trackpoint extensions) to INTERLIS XSL Transformation

 Installation on Ubuntu 22.04